open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 For example, `traceparent` becomes `TRACEPARENT`, `trace-state` becomes `TRACE_STATE`, and `1abc` becomes `_1ABC`.

-`EnvironmentSetter` always writes normalized key names. `EnvironmentGetter` normalizes both the requested propagator key and the environment variable names from its snapshot before matching, and its `keys()` method returns normalized names.
+`EnvironmentSetter` always writes normalized key names to its environment map.
+`EnvironmentGetter` normalizes both the requested propagator key and the environment variable names from its snapshot before matching, and its `keys()` method returns normalized names.
 For example, a propagator request for `x-b3-traceid` matches either `X_B3_TRACEID` or `x-b3-traceid` from `process.env`.

 Name collisions after normalization should be avoided.
 For example, `trace-state` and `TRACE_STATE` both normalize to `TRACE_STATE`.
 When injecting,